Thursday, February 28, 2019

 2018 Dec 4, Day trip to Nashville to see Grinch Ice, Gardens Opryland Hotel, & Opry MIlls Nashville, Tennessee

-Hubby and I ate lunch at Cracker Barrel Spring Hill.
+Hubby and I ate lunch at Cracker Barrel in Spring Hill.

-Hubby ordered a Hamburger, coleslaw, and pinto beans
+Hubby ordered a Hamburger, coleslaw, and pinto beans.

-I ordered a kid's shrimp tarter sauce, and fried apples with cornbread.
+I ordered a kid's shrimp tartar sauce and fried apples with cornbread.

 Before entering Dr. Seuss's How the Grinch Stole Christmas

-The ice display includes over 2 million pounds of hand-carved ice sculptures.
+The ice display includes over 2 million pounds of hand-carved ice sculptures

-Everyone must line up to get a blue coat to wear inside because the rooms are kept at 9 degrees Fahrenheit.
+Everyone must line up to receive a blue coat to wear inside, as the rooms are kept at 9 degrees Fahrenheit.
 I wasn't going to get cold!
-The coat I am wearing here I wore under the blue coat, along with gloves and boots.
-It was still cold inside, you could not stay long inside.
+The coat I am wearing here is the one I wore under the blue jacket, along with gloves and boots.
+It was still cold inside; you couldn't stay long.

 The Grinch and his sleigh and I bundled up